Black Friday 2018 Smart Home Technology deals - Amazon, Google and more

 When is Black Friday 2018?

-As Thanksgiving falls on Thursday 22nd November in 2018, Black Friday 2018 will be on Friday 23rd November.
-Cyber Monday is on 26th November.
+Black Friday 2018 will be on Friday 23rd November, Cyber Monday is on 26th November – but there are plenty of deals already avilable, as you can see.

 How can I be sure to get the best Smart Home technology deals from Amazon on Black Friday?